Suggestion: Watch the 5 minutes video tutorial before reading this article

 However, in July 2015, the Vietnamese Government introduced the Vietnamese Law on Residential Housing (LRH), which made it remarkably easier for foreigners to buy property.

-Technically, you can buy as many units as you want, as foreigners don’t have any restrictions on the number of properties they can buy.
+Technically, you can buy as many units as you want.
+Foreigners don’t have any restrictions on the number of properties they can buy.

-Previously, the cap was set to a maximum of one unit in a condominium, so there’s been a drastic change in the regulations of foreign ownership.
+Previously, the cap was set to a maximum of one unit in a condominium, so there’s been a drastic change in foreign ownership regulations.

 Below, I’ve summarized the most important information to take note of the new law, issued in 2015:

 - There’s no cap to the number of properties you can buy

 - Foreigners are restricted to buying a maximum of 30% of the units in condominiums and cannot own more than 10% of the properties in landed projects

 - Foreigners can buy houses, but only 250 of the houses in a given ward (division).
 To read more about the districts and wards in Saigon, I recommend you to check this wiki-page